Sphereon-Opensource/pex-openapi/README.md

 ### Step 0 : Check GIT branch.

 Please check if you are on the right branch.
-The steps you are following should be from the same branch (e.g. in browser) as in your `cloned` git repo.
+The steps you are following should be from the same branch (e.g. in a browser) as in your `cloned` git repo.

-To list all the branches in local machine and also highlight the checked-out branch use the following command.
+To list all the branches in a local machine and also highlight the checked-out branch use the following command.
 ```
 git branch
 ```